We recognise that this is a worrying time and you may be concerned about how the coronavirus outbreak will affect your participants’ DofE.

 No, there is no need to notify the DofE should a participant be diagnosed with coronavirus.
 However, tell your Licensed Organisation so that appropriate steps can be put in place to manage the situation.

-Yes, you can still buy Welcome Packs in eDofE and will be able to allocate the accompanying participation places to young people as always.
+Yes, you can still buy Welcome Packs in eDofE and allocate the accompanying participation places to young people as always.

 Although activities for all levels are normally done for one hour per week (and in the current circumstances this may help with establishing routine), there are some activities which better completed by doing them for a longer time per session, but less often.
 This could be one day a month, or a couple of hours every other week.